AnicetusCer/pex/make_portable/README.md

    - Windows: double-click `pex.exe` or run it from PowerShell.
    - Linux/macOS: `chmod +x ./pex` (if needed) then run `./pex`.

-The first start can take a long time (30 minutes or more for ~6,000 movies on a nas):
+Pex will make local copies of your plex DB's just to avoid any chance of disruption. it will make new copies each time it is opened.
+The first start can take a few mins to download the movie posters, but once initial data is cached it is quick to start, it will also remember your preferences when set.
+General workflow:
 - Pex copies the Plex database from `plex_epg_db_source`.
 - It copies Plex’s library database if `plex_library_db_source` is set.
-- It scans your `library_roots` to tag owned titles.
+- If you're using the Plex library-owned mode, it tags owned titles straight from that mirrored DB; only when you enable filesystem mode does it walk through `library_roots`.
-- It warms up poster and ffprobe caches.
+- It warms up posters into the grid.

 Subsequent launches load almost immediately.